Getting Started with Puzzle Maker Pro - Cross Sum

 If you purchased the Cross Sum Variations module, you can change the rules for Cross Sum puzzles.
 Please be aware that you need to state clearly what the rules for a puzzle are, otherwise you'll confuse your customers.

-Some of these options will allow you to create easier puzzles that can be used for kids learning math.
+Some of these options will allow you to create easier puzzles that can be used for teaching math.

 You can combine the different options, but we'll show them one by one.